evandieren/AbstractBayesOpt.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/JuliaDiff/BlueStyle)

 AbstractBayesOpt.jl is a general framework for Bayesian Optimisation in Julia.
 It relies on abstract classes for surrogate models, acquisition functions and domain definitions.
-All the codebase is entirely written in Julia.
+The codebase is entirely written in Julia.

 The library is designed to solve **minimisation problems** of the form: